Fort Collins/Loveland/Windsor (970)495-1120

 Both or either parent, grandparents or caregivers are welcome to attend class at any time – no need to ask.
 Whole family music making in your home is extremely valuable to your child's musical development, and attending class occasionally helps the other family members to join in at home.

 Music can be highly beneficial to children with a variety of special needs.
 If you or your child has a special need or disability that requires accommodation, please let us know prior to registration.
+A Free Demo Class is recommended.
 We are happy to work with you to determine whether our center is a good fit for your family.

 Enhance your child's experience in class by remembering to sing, sing, sing.
 Your active participation is the key to your children learning and growing musically.
 Support the creation of a music only environment while in class by not talking to your children or other adults during the 45 minutes.
 Since it is difficult for a young child to mask out adult conversation please wait to socialize till after class, and instead contribute to the creation of a musical environment for the children to absorb.